Meet the Team

 - Robert Ford, Executive Director of Student Services, Community Engagement, and Equity

-- Jeffrey Bagares, Assistant Director of Student Services
+- Jeffrey Bagares, Director of Operations

 - Bernice Jusino, Senior Coordinator